 It’s not known whether it’s safe to take Lybalvi during pregnancy.
 However, if you take Lybalvi during your third trimester, your child may have an increased risk of withdrawal symptoms.
 (Withdrawal symptoms occur when your body becomes used to a substance and then you suddenly stop taking it.)
 Your child may also have an increased risk of agitation, respiratory distress (trouble breathing), tremor, or differences in muscle tone or sleepiness.

-If you become pregnant while you’re taking Lybalvi, your doctor will recommend you sign up for a pregnancy registry.
+If you become pregnant while you’re taking Lybalvi, your doctor will recommend you sign up for the pregnancy registry for antipsychotic drugs.
 A pregnancy registry is a collection of information about side effects and risks of taking a medication during pregnancy.
-If you’re interested in signing up for a registry, talk with your doctor.
+If you’re interested in signing up for the registry, talk with your doctor.
 You can also call 866-961-2388 or visit this website.

 If you are pregnant, planning to become pregnant, or breastfeeding, talk with your doctor before taking Lybalvi.
 They can help determine the best treatment option for you.